 Before agreeing to be a guarantor on a loan:

-- Think about your relationship with your child and consider whether a breakdown of the guarantor arrangement could place a strain on your relationship.
+- Think about your relationship with your child and consider whether a breakdown of the guarantor arrangement could place a strain on it.

 - Evaluate both financial situations thoroughly.